 Using this natural form of movement helps your body to release the build-up of energy in your nervous system and complete the cycle of activation.

-How to shake it off:
+How to shake it out:

 · Flick your hands like you’re shaking off sticky honey